Eazfuscator.NET now officially supports .NET Core and .NET Standard technologies.

-Thanks Gods of Common Sense, .NET Core project system was then refactored to proven MSBuild format.
+Thanks to the Gods of Common Sense, Microsoft then refactored the .NET Core project system to a proven MSBuild format.
 Visual Studio 2017 brought the new MSBuild-based tooling for .NET Core, so you could enjoy all the goodies of a mature build system.

 - MSBuild project file format was tidied up and is more friendly to human beings now